Trade Policy Alert Services Compared: Which Catches Your Change

 How fast do trade policy changes hit cost?

 Section 122 reciprocal tariffs change by executive proclamation, often with effective dates 7-30 days after publication.
+Section 232 automotive actions have moved even faster: the medium- and heavy-duty vehicle tariff was proclaimed in October 2025 and took effect November 1, 2025.
 Section 301 modifications can take effect within 30 days.
-Chapter 99 overlays are added at the discretion of the USTR.
 A policy change announced on Friday can be in your duty calculation by the following month.
 An alert service that delivers the relevant change 24 hours late is delivering history, not actionable intelligence.

 Publisher disclosure: This comparison is published by GingerControl, the company behind Compliance Radar.
 We are one of the services reviewed.
 To keep this honest, we name what each alternative does well and where Compliance Radar's tradeoffs are.
 Federal Register, CSMS, and trade newsletters all serve real purposes; we explain when each is the right pick.

 TL;DR: Trade policy alert services in 2026 split into four categories: government feeds (Federal Register email, CBP CSMS messages), curated trade newsletters (STR, Sandler & Travis, Crowell, law firm bulletins), generic monitoring tools (Federal Register API wrappers, keyword-match dashboards), and personalized closed-loop services (GingerControl's Compliance Radar).
 Government feeds are comprehensive but unfiltered.
 Newsletters are curated but slow.
 Generic monitoring matches keywords, not catalogs.
 Compliance Radar matches alerts to the specific HTS codes you import or export and pairs each alert with recommended actions (file a protest, request a refund, reclassify, reroute sourcing).
+For a US automotive importer tracking Chapter 87 vehicles and Section 232 auto-parts derivatives across 3,000 SKUs, this is the difference between reading every Federal Register auto notice by hand and getting only the ones that touch a part number you actually import.
 CBP collected $225.8 billion in duties, taxes, and fees in FY 2025, a 150%+ jump from FY 2024, which means catching the right tariff change before it hits cost is now a measurable financial event.

 Trade Policy Alert Services by Use Case